 This scholarship is mainly for artistic students who are planning a career in the visual arts, as well as students who have a demonstrated financial need and have a certified language-related learning difference.
 The scholarships may be renewable for a maximum of four years if the student is at a four year institution.
 Students with the scholarship should be taking art classes each semester throughout their program.

+The AmeriGlide Achiever Scholarship is one of the best scholarships for physically disabled students.
 This $2,500 scholarship is awarded to one full time college student annually who uses a manual wheelchair, power wheelchair, or mobility scooter.
 The school of the applicant who receives the scholarship will also benefit by getting a free swimming pool lift, which allows them to offer more accessibility to handicapped students and staff.

 Applicants for the scholarship must meet the following requirements:

 - Must be enrolled at an accredited two or four year college within the United States as an undergraduate or graduate student.

 - Must have at least one year of college experience.